Schema

 You can use a collection schema’s document_ttls field to control whether you can write to the ttl field for collection documents.
 See Enable or disable ttl writes.

-See Document removal
+See Document time-to-live (TTL)

 Document history